elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 Net Foreign Assets and the Balance of Payments Accounts

-- REDEFN: net foreign assets: foreign stocks, bonds, and factories owned by domestic residents minus foreign liabilities (domestic assets owned by foreigners)
+- re-definition: net foreign assets: foreign stocks, bonds, and factories owned by domestic residents minus foreign liabilities (domestic assets owned by foreigners)
 - changes: value of existing foreign assets and liabilities. acquisition of new foreign assets or liabilities
   - net amount of acquisition is the current account surplus
   - a deficit means selling of assets or acquiring more debt (net foreign borrowing)